Request a Callback

 A relapse is where challenges disrupt the recovery process for individuals rehabilitating from drug or alcohol abuse.
 These challenges can be anything from vulnerabilities, old triggers, ongoing mental health issues, existing cravings or incomplete recovery efforts.

-Although relapse is viewed as a negative phase, around half of individuals recovering from addiction do experience a degree of relapse.
+Although relapse is viewed as a negative phase, approximately 40% of the individuals recovering from addiction, do experience a degree of relapse at some stage in their recovery journey.

 It is important to remember that addiction recovery can take some time, usually down to the cognitive changes experienced in correlation with substance abuse.
 Likewise, a dual diagnosis can prolong recovery, exposing individuals to the risks of relapsing.